 The Texas Education Agency (TEA), Student Assessment Division manages and oversees the development, administration, scoring, and analysis of the statewide assessment program, which includes the State of Texas Assessment of Academic Readiness (STAAR), Texas English Language Proficiency Assessment System (TELPAS) Details of these programs are available on the TEA website https://tea.texas.gov/

 There are no Department of Defense Education Agency (DoDEA) Schools on Fort Hood.
 Killeen Independent School District (KISD) operates all schools on post under Texas law.

 Killeen Independent School District is the public school district serving the cities of Killeen, Harker Heights and Nolanville and the children who live on the Fort Hood military reservation.

 There are six operable elementary schools (the seventh Duncan Elementary is closed), one middle school and one Early College High School on the installation.
-Students are zoned for schools near where they live; however, parents may request a transfer for their child(ren) through Student Services to attend any of the schools in Killeen ISD.
+Students are zoned for schools near their home address, however parents may request a transfer for their child(ren) through Student Services to attend any of the schools in Killeen ISD.
 Student Services 254-336-2822

 All-day prekindergarten classes are available in Killeen ISD for those meeting the eligibility requirements.
 A child must meet at least one of the following requirements:

 A child entering kindergarten must be five years, or older, on September 1st of the current school year.
 Those entering first grade must be six years old, or older, on or before September 1st of the current school year, with the exception of students who meet the conditions of the Interstate Compact for Military Students (MIC3).

 Please contact the respective Killeen ISD department when needing specific information on: